INLOGIK GROUP PTY LIMITED

 Inlogik is bound by the Privacy Requirements (which includes Australian Privacy Principles and other international privacy obligations).
 We have adopted internal policies and procedures to ensure that personal information we collect, store, use and disclose is dealt with in accordance with the Privacy Requirements.
 Our general intention is to meet a common standard everywhere which, as far as reasonably possible, meets the highest standard required in any jurisdiction where we operate.
 However special provisions for jurisdictions may be inserted to this policy or procedures as required.

-We do not collect, store, use or disclose sensitive information.
-This is personal information which includes information or opinions about an individual’s racial or ethnic origin, political opinions or associations, religious beliefs or affiliations, philosophical beliefs, trade and professional memberships, sexual preferences or practices, criminal record or health, genetic or biometric information.
+We do not collect, store, use or disclose sensitive personal information.
+Sensitive personal information includes information or opinions about an individual’s racial or ethnic origin, political opinions or associations, religious beliefs or affiliations, philosophical beliefs, trade and professional memberships, sexual preferences or practices, criminal record or health, genetic or biometric information.

 THE INLOGIK BUSINESS & CUSTOMER DATA

-Inlogik provides expense and card management services for organizations (called Customers), including working with banks.
-These services are branded ProMaster and Inlogik.
+Inlogik provides expense and card management services for organisations (called Customers), including working with banks.
+These services are branded ProMaster and Inlogik or whitelabel under the name of a bank or issuers.
 We do not deal with individual or retail customers.
 Our head office is in Australia, but Inlogik has operations in the US and the UK, and receives data from other jurisdictions.

 Services are provided as hosted software.
 It is a system into which employees of organisations enter data.
 The system also receives data feeds relating to expenses transactions and cards from the relevant card schemes and banks and the HR structure of organisations from client organisations.